Adoption is a process where you give legal consent for your child to become part of another family on a permanent basis.

 - the effect your decision can have on you and your child

-- your wishes for the baby’s future family
+- your wishes for your baby’s future family

 They will support you through the process of matching your baby with an adoptive family or person.
 They will continue to support you until the adoption order is made, and after this if needed.